svc333/overview/glossary/glossary.md

 ### rule
 {: #x2037526}

-- A criteria that associates one trigger with one action, with every firing of the trigger causing the corresponding action to be invoked with the trigger event as input.
-- A set of conditional statements that enable computer systems to identify relationships and run automated responses accordingly.
-- A set of conditional statements that are used to determine whether a build can be promoted.
+A set of conditional statements that are used to determine whether a build can be promoted.

 ### rule set
 {: #x2065665}